 A gas turbine is a critical component within a power plant.
 It converts fuel into mechanical energy which in turn drives a generator, producing electricity.

 At a basic level, there are three parts that make up a gas turbine: the compressor, the combustion area and the turbine.

 This is a cone-shaped cylinder that has internal blades attached in rows.
 Air enters the compressor and is forced through, rising in pressure as it does so.

 The source of the air can be problematic.
 For example, if the gas turbine is near the sea, the air will carry salts which can become deposited on the inside of the turbine.
 If the surroundings are industrial or urban, pollution and exhaust fumes can cause fouling.
 Fortunately, gas turbine cleaning detergent can be used to remedy the problem of fouling.

-Pressurised air from the compressor enters the combustion area.
+The pressurised air from the compressor enters the combustion area.
 Here, fuel injectors spray fuel which mixes with the air, is lit and combusts.
 Different kinds of fuels can be used and examples include natural gas, propane, jet fuel and kerosene.

-The potential problem at this stage is that the high pressure air could extinguish the ignition flame.
+The potential problem at this stage is that the high-pressure air could extinguish the ignition flame.
 To get around this, a ‘flame holder’ or ‘can’ is installed which maintains a continuous flame.